Using a visual deterrent to reduce seabird interactions with gillnets

 Target catch

-fish, including hake (Merluccius merluccius), anglerfish (Lophius pescatorius), rays (Raja clavata, Raja brachyura) sole (Solea solea)
+Multi-species, including hake (Merluccius merluccius), anglerfish (Lophius pescatorius), rays (Raja clavata, Raja brachyura), and sole (Solea solea)

 Effect on bycatch species